SogurCurrency/smart-contracts/README.md

   2. calling the `transfer(to, value)` function, with the contract's address as `to` and the amount to be converted as `value`.

+## Test instructions
+Instructions for runnig JS tests in both truffle and solidity coverage libraries.

+Using node version v10.16.3  & npm version 6.9.0.

+1. clone or download this repository on branch master
+2. enter smart-contracts folder
+3. run `npm install`
+4. run `npm run build`
+5. run `npm run test 1` for running all tests using truffle or run `npm run test 2` for running all tests using solidity coverage.

 ###### *Special thanks to [barakman](https://github.com/barakman) for his contribution*